List of historically important English cricket teams

-The purpose of this list is to identify all historically significant English cricket clubs and teams which played in significant matches, some of which may have been given first-class status.
-It concentrates on those which are now defunct or not currently significant.
-The list, therefore, excludes County Championship clubs, Marylebone Cricket Club (MCC), touring teams and the main university clubs.
-Clubs in the Minor Counties Cricket Championship or in one of the ECB Premier Leagues are excluded unless they formerly played in important or first-class matches.
+The purpose of this list is to identify historically significant English cricket clubs and teams which played in matches that had either important or first-class status.
+It concentrates on those which are now defunct or, if extant, not currently significant.
+Therefore, the list excludes County Championship clubs, Marylebone Cricket Club (MCC), touring teams, and the main university clubs.
+Clubs in the Minor Counties Cricket Championship, or in one of the ECB Premier Leagues, are excluded unless they formerly played in important or first-class matches.

+Some clubs which originally folded were subsequently refounded as modern league clubs.
+Many of the teams are combinations of recognised clubs or counties–for example, the combined Hampshire, Surrey & Sussex team in 1729.
+For the most part, ad hoc XIs (elevens) formed by individual patrons or organisers for one or a few matches are not included here; exceptions are the likes of C. I. Thornton's XI, H. D. G. Leveson Gower's XI, and T. N. Pearce's XI which became well-established over several seasons.
+The ad hoc XIs are listed at List of occasional English cricket XIs.

-Note that some clubs which folded were subsequently refounded as modern league clubs.
-Many of the teams were ad hoc units or "scratch teams" named after their organiser (e.g., Alfred Shaw's XI) while others are combinations (e.g., London & Surrey).
-The total column gives the number of matches that the team is known to have played in.
+The total column gives the number of matches that the team is known (i.e., given that many early records have been lost) to have played in.
 In the source column, if only one citation is given, it relates to the earliest known mention of the team in the surviving records.

-N.B.
-The list is believed complete for clubs and teams that were active in significant cricket up to 1825.
-Many clubs and teams post-1825 are already included but they are not exhaustive.
+The list is not necessarily exhaustive.

+While the scope of the article is strictly historical, and in no way statistical, it has been necessary in a few cases such as Rutland and the MCC touring teams to temporarily cite CricketArchive, pending discovery of more credible offline sources.